fbeline/fsm-clj/README.md

 - Easy to use flat one level state machine.
 - Define state machines that can accumulate values.
-- Transitions with actions.
+- Transitions with actions and guards.
 - Graphically visualize the resulting state machines.

-## Usage
+Refer to the [documentation](doc/documentation.md) for more details.

 ## Quick Start